Sackbuoy/nixos/README.md

 5. create root partition with label NIXROOT
 6. anything installed via flatpak is managed outside this repo

+# installing profiles:
+`cd` to the directory containing the profile flake.nix then run `nix profile install .` possibly with a `--priority` and/or `--impure`

 # notes
 1. don't use direnv to create dev env, just add packages to home.nix
 2. this config currently only works with x86_64-linux, i hope to add